Extendable self-avoiding walks

 We apply the same argument to $\ovG$, noting that $\oovG=G$, to obtain $\muB(\ovG) \le \muB(G)$, so that equality holds throughout.
 Combined with Lemma~\ref{half}, this concludes the proof. \end{proof}

-{\bf Remark.} The assumption of strong connectivity is optional for a unimodular graph $G$.
-The above proof of Theorem~\ref{main}(i) is valid if $G$ is weakly connected in the sense explained after the statement of Theorem \ref{mt}.
+{\bf Remarks.} The assumption of strong connectivity is optional for a unimodular graph $G$.
+The above proof of Theorem~\ref{main}(i) is valid if $G$ is weakly connected in the sense explained after the statement of Theorem~\ref{mt}.
 If $G$ is not even weakly connected, the same conclusion holds for each weakly connected component of $G$, and hence for $G$ also.
 We remark also that for any transitive $G$ that is weakly connected but not strongly connected, a simple argument shows that {\em all} SAWs are doubly extendable, so that the claims of Theorem 1 hold trivially in this case.